hyper63/tour/README.md

 👋 Hello!

-Welcome to the tour of the hyper63 services, in this tour, we will guide you through the 📦 data service, 💲 cache service, and 🔎 search service.
+Welcome to the tour of the hyper services, in this tour, we will guide you through the 📦 data service, 💲 cache service, and 🔎 search service.
 You will get a feel for how they work.

 In this tour, we will walk through the hyper api methods for data, cache, and search